Survey on intergenerational in Nursing home: Complete Guide 2026

 Selection criteria for participating establishments

-The nursing homes participating in the survey were selected based on strict criteria ensuring the representativeness of the sample.
-These criteria include the size of the establishment (from 40 to 120 residents), geographical location (urban, suburban, rural), legal status (public, private commercial, private associative), and the age of intergenerational programs.
+The nursing homes participating in the survey were selected according to strict criteria ensuring the representativeness of the sample.
+These criteria include the size of the establishment (from 40 to 120 residents), geographical location (urban, suburban, rural), legal status (public, private commercial, private associative) and the seniority of intergenerational programs.

 3. Detailed results: perception of intergenerational activities

-The five words most frequently associated with intergenerational activities in our survey are: "exchanges" (mentioned by 94% of respondents), "help" (87%), "connections" (91%), "young people" (78%), and "elderly people" (96%).
+The five words most frequently associated with intergenerational activities in our survey are: "exchanges" (mentioned by 94% of respondents), "help" (87%), "links" (91%), "young" (78%) and "elderly people" (96%).
 This semantics reveals an approach centered on reciprocity and the creation of authentic relationships.

-Particularly significant is the emergence of new concepts in the responses: "digital transmission" (43% of mentions), "mutual learning" (67%), and "shared modernity" (29%).
-These terms reflect an adaptation of programs to contemporary challenges, particularly the integration of technologies into intergenerational activities.
+Particularly significant is the emergence of new concepts in the responses: "digital transmission" (43% of mentions), "mutual learning" (67%) and "shared modernity" (29%).
+These terms reflect an adaptation of programs to contemporary issues, particularly the integration of technologies into intergenerational activities.

 🎯 Recommended Strategy